Episcopal churches designed by “John Doe”

 Episcopal churches are not alone in this failing; other John Doe churches include the Methodist church in Mount Holly (b.1883), the Romanesque Livingston Avenue Baptist church in New Brunswick (b.
 1893), the impressive early Greek Revival Presbyterian church in Sykesville ( b.
 1844), St. Cloud Presbyterian in West Orange ( b.
 1890), and the delightful Scotch Plains Baptist church (b.
 1870), are also orphans (in the sense their paternity is unknown).

 Several are on the National Register of Historic Places, which means that the architect's name has eluded the efforts of even the architectural historians who prepared the extensive applications necessary to get listed.
 That, somehow, makes me feel a little less defensive about my own research failures.
 With four exceptions, all were built after the Civil War, which is significant because before the war any architect without a national or substantial regional business was likely to be regard as a house-carpenter, or at best, a contractor-builder.
 Which many of them had been.
 The point is that these are not obscure church (with the exception of the church in Sykesville), and several of the congregations have published commemorative books celebrating their centennials written by people who presumably had access to the minutes and other records of the church.
 Perhaps "crowd-sourcing" will provide some names.
+The writers at Academized also have access to a great number of sources that are closed for general public or are only avaiable via subscription, so the average student can simplify the search of sources by hiring the service with full package "write essays for me" request.
+The writers will find the sources, use proper citing of your choice and complete the biography of the paper.
+You can also select the most suitable deadline, but remember that it also affects the price of the essay you need.

 My newest book: A Mighty Architectural Shout: The Development of Religious Architecture in Essex County, a book I've been working on for almost seven years (not steadily, of course).
 It treats the 109 remaining churches and one surviving synagogue in the county in a series of two- and four-page spreads, but the real subject is the social, liturgical and cultural forces that shaped the churchscape.
 I deal with the major factors—immigration, pluralism, urbanization and industrialization and the wealth accumulation it produced, and how those factors are reflected in the plan and design of the religious architecture of the county.